El Rushball, Cutting Edge, Societal Evolution, A Man, A Legend, A Way of Life.

 I forget the specifics of what it was, but he attacked Cruz the way liberal Democrats would.

-And at that point, Donald, that's if you want to get Cruz, go ahead, but it's not going to help you to do that.
+And at that point, Donald, if you want to get Cruz, go ahead, but it's not going to help you to do that.

 Not that way.